littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 -Various other streamlining/improvements to fed starts.
 -Fed start opinion modifier set to 100 (half of Common Ground), to be less arbitrarily punishing.
 -NPC fed start origins get minor bonuses (designed to be helpful to the player and not get in the player's way).
+-More robust prevention of MC fed partners for ECC.
 -Deprecating some obsolete stuff in branch office building code.
 -Fixed a typo in Otherworld Guide concept.